pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

 }
 ```

-If the lambda expression doesn't return a result, a return statement is optional.
-For example, the following expressions are equivalent:
+Returning is not necessary with lambda expressions.
+For example, the following are equivalent:
 ```java
 () -> System.out.println("Hi");
 () -> {